jeremy-steinberg/Paediatric-Dosing/README.md

  I am happy for others to use it as long as you contact me: http://www.jackofallorgans.com/contact/

  It runs stand alone, no dependencies, and is vanilla javascript.

-Simply enter the weight and choose the drug
+ User story: Simply enter the weight, choose the drug and receive the dose in mLs and mgs with relevant information

  It doesn't work on old internet explorer version (10 and below)